FirstNet board seeks 700 MHz spectrum, chooses advisory committee

-As expected, thevoted to seek the license to 20 MHz of public-safety broadband spectrum in the 700 MHz band that will be used as the spectral platform for a nationwide network, one of several items considered during today's initial meeting of the body.
+As expected, the First Responder Network Authority (FirstNet) board voted to seek the license to 20 MHz of public-safety broadband spectrum in the 700 MHz band that will be used as the spectral platform for a nationwide LTE network, one of several items considered during today's initial meeting of the body.

 "We're talking about a whole new model for how we provide applications to public safety, and I think it's a concept that's pretty exciting," FirstNet Chairman Sam Ginn said during the meeting, which was webcast.

-One of the approved resolutions calls for FirstNet to ask theto transfer the license for 20 MHz of spectrum in the 700 MHz band — the 10 MHz D Block and the adjacent 10 MHz of spectrum currently licensed to the Public Safety Spectrum Trust (PSST).
+One of the approved resolutions calls for FirstNet to ask the FCC to transfer the license for 20 MHz of spectrum in the 700 MHz band — the 10 MHz D Block and the adjacent 10 MHz of spectrum currently licensed to the Public Safety Spectrum Trust (PSST).
 Previously, the FCC indicated it would transfer the license soon after FirstNet requested it.

 Another resolution calls for members of SAFECOM to serve as the public-safety advisory committee for FirstNet.
-Under the resolution, Ginn will work with the U.S.to select the advisory committee members, and Ginn will work with the FirstNet board to choose the committee's chairman and vice chairman.
+Under the resolution, Ginn will work with the U.S. Department of Homeland Security to select the advisory committee members, and Ginn will work with the FirstNet board to choose the committee's chairman and vice chairman.

 Board member Craig Farrill made a conceptual presentation regarding a potential framework for the public-safety LTE network that featured diverse connectivity paths — terrestrial, satellite and deployable networks — to enhance reliability.
 Ginn made a similar presentation about the applications architecture that would leverage the modern commercial application-development model.

 "In our operating center, we're going to have to define the interface requirements, and we're going to look at certification requirements," Ginn said.
 "Then, we're going to invite the world to help us develop apps for public-safety employees.